Strikes prevent Libya from issuing September oil export plans

-LONDON/TRIPOLI OPEC oil producer Libya told its customers on Tuesday it could make no promises on crude deliveries next month as on-off strikes paralysed its major sea terminals.
+LONDON Significant oil exporter Libya cannot make any promises to clients now about its deliveries of crude next month as on-off strikes paralyse its major sea terminals, the OPEC member said on Tuesday.

-The North African country's exports provided nearly 1.5 percent of global supplies until June, but output has since plunged, putting upward pressure on international oil prices.

-Libya's state National Oil Corp (NOC) said in a statement it could provide no September loading schedules, normally sent to contract buyers of its gasoline-rich crude by this time of the month.
+The state National Oil Corporation (NOC) said in a statement to shippers it could not provide September loading schedules, normally due by now.

 Labour unrest gripping Libya's oilfields and ports has cut output to the lowest since the 2011 war that overthrew Muammar Gaddafi, and some analysts say it is well below 500,000 barrels per day (bpd), compared with 1.3 million bpd in June.